AdamKyle/helpscout-api/docs/HelpscoutApi-Params-Collection.md

-    Category doesnt have anything other then page, sort and order.
+    Collection doesnt have anything other then page, sort and order.